Nehoa21/SVG-Logo-Maker/README.md

 ## Installation

 This program is run through the terminal in VS Code.
 This code path needs to be cloned down to your local computer using `git clone (copied code path)` in the terminal.
 After opening the code in VS Code, right-click on the `index.js` file and open in `integrated terminal`.
-Finally, type `npm install` in the terminal to install ecessary files to run the program.
+Finally, type `npm install` in the terminal to install necessary files to run the program.

 ## Usage